mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 We won't go into the specifics of these files here, but feel free to [peruse the code](https://github.com/simplabs/breethe-server/tree/master/apps/breethe/lib/breethe/sources) at your leisure!

 You'll notice there is another file named `open_aq.ex` in the root of our `sources` folder.
-It contains functions that will orchestrate the querying of the data from the two aforementioned sources based on input.
-Let's take a look at these in greater detail, starting with the function heads and working our way inwards:
+It contains functions that will orchestrate the querying of the data from the two aforementioned sources based on input:

 ```elixir
 # open_aq.ex